alexmcmanus/appsync-resolverscript/README.md

 ## Roadmap

 - Add typing to fragments and `util` functions.
+- Add typing where possible to the appsync context.
 - Pre-populate Velocity variables for Unit and Pipeline templates.
 - Add ability to set Velocity variables.
 - Complete mapping of all core `util` functions.